Jadwiga of Poland: Strife with Sigismund (1392–1395)

 Jadwiga's brother-in-law, Sigismund, who had been crowned King of Hungary, started negotiations with the Teutonic Knights about partitioning Poland in early 1392.
 Jadwiga met Mary in Stará Ľubovňa in May and returned to Kraków only in early July.
 She most probably accompanied her husband to Lithuania, according to Oscar Halecki, because she was far from Kraków till the end of August.
-On 4 August, Władysław-Jogaila's cousin, Vytautas, who had earlier fled from Lithuania to the Teutonic Knights, paid homage to Władysław-Jogaila near Lida in Lithuania on 4 August.
+On 4 August, Władysław II's cousin, Vytautas, who had earlier fled from Lithuania to the Teutonic Knights, paid homage to Władysław II near Lida in Lithuania on 4 August.

-Negotiations between Sigismund and the Grand Master of the Teutonic Knights, Konrad von Wallenrode, continued with the mediation of Vladislaus of Opole.
+Negotiations between Sigismund and the Grand Master of the Teutonic Knights, Konrad von Wallenrode, continued with the mediation of Vladislaus II of Opole.
 However, Hungary's southern border was exposed to Ottoman incursions, preventing Sigismund from taking military measures against Poland.
-Wallenrode died on 25 July 1393.
+Konrad von Wallenrode died on 25 July 1393.
 His successor, Konrad von Jungingen, opened negotiations with the Poles.
 During the discussions, Pope Boniface IX's legate, John of Messina, supported the Poles.